-• Education sector galvanized to support offering affordable not for-profit courses.
+• Education sector support to offer affordable not for-profit courses

 • Organisations understand the value of learning and development to drive growth strategies and retain employees.

-• Supports a greater investment by organisations in learning and development.
+• Greater investment by organisations in learning and development.

-• Assists organisations in developing a compelling employee value proposition focusing on attraction, engagement and retention of employees.
+• A compelling employee value proposition for not-for-profits focusing on attraction, engagement and retention of employees.

-• Connect and collaborate with the leaders and organisations for positive change.
+• A hub for leaders and organisations to connect and collaborate for positive change.

 Our reach

 Our scholarships have been awarded to not-for-profit staff and boards across Australia.
-There were 191 scholarships (35%) awarded to leaders located in remote, rural and regional areas who struggle to access quality education opportunities.
+In 2022, 191 scholarships (35%) were awarded to leaders located in remote, rural and regional areas who struggle to access quality education opportunities.

 State breakdown of Australian Scholarships Foundation scholarships awarded in 2022